james-ingold/james-ingold.github.io/_posts/2021-08-14-amazon-cognito-mfa-with-email-lambda-triggers.md

 ##### Deploy the Project

 I've included a full [sample serverless.yaml here](https://github.com/james-ingold/cognito-mfa-email-example/blob/main/serverless.yml).
-You'll want to the following IAM role capabilities and the following function declarations.
+You'll want to have the following IAM role capabilities and the following function declarations.
 I'm using the Amazon Systems Parameter Store for setting the EMAIL_ADDRESS variable which was used in the Create lifecycle function

 serverless.yaml snippet